How to Find the Right Software Development Agency in Europe (2026 Guide)

 You want an agency that disagrees with you sometimes.
 If every response is “yes, we can build that,” you’re hiring order-takers.
 You want partners who will tell you when a feature is over-engineered, when a third-party tool is better than a custom build, and when the scope needs to be cut to hit your timeline.

 Technical opinions are a signal of expertise.
 Agreeableness is a signal of a vendor relationship, not a partnership.
+For a deeper look at this distinction, see technology partner vs dev agency.

 Red Flags to Watch For